-This musical composition, in its original form, was based on a series of works by Herman Blaut entitled «Paradise Has No Apple-tree», which were exhibited in 1992.
+This music of this work, in its original form, was composed on the basis of a series of works by Herman Blaut entitled “Paradise Has No Apple-tree”, which were exhibited in 1992.

-The musical piece has kept the initial title to which I added the phrase «TOPOS-2» («Topos» = «Location» / in Greek, thus, the meeting point of two artistic forms, back then: music / painting).
+The musical piece has kept the initial title to which I added the phrase “LOCUS/2” (“Locus” = Location / in Greek, there is the word “Topos” – “Τόπος”).

-This music work was later used as a basis for work presented in the CD «MUSICA PRACTICA».
+This music work was later used as a basis for work presented in the CD “MUSICA PRACTICA” (tracks 17-21).

 It was the starting point to develop a personal approach to music technology.